 Or, I would like to tell you about the local festivals in my county, Yorkshire….

 15.Practice talking on random topics without stopping for 2 minutes.
 Time yourself.

 16.Practice taking notes only, even without answering, to improve note-taking skills.

 17.Try to practice with another person because it feels different from merely talking on your own/to your phone.

-Take a look at some more tutorials to help you prepare for your IELTS Speaking exam:
+Take a look at some more tutorials to help you prepare for your IELTS Speaking exam in the IELTS test: